Key takeaways:

 Have Medicare or be uninsured

-Switching to generic prescription medications is another way to lower what you pay for your medications with Part D. Generic medications are required to have the same active ingredients and meet the same safety standards as brand-name medications.
-But generic medications can typically cost 80% to 85% less than brand-name medications.
+Switching to generic prescription medications is another way to lower what you pay for your medications with Part D. FDA-approved generic medications are required to have the same active ingredients and meet the same safety standards as brand-name medications.
+But generic medications can typically cost 80% to 85% less than brand-name medications, which can lead to significant savings.

-Part D plans categorize medications into different tiers.
-Prescription medications in lower tiers have a lower copay.
-Generic medications are almost always placed in tier 1.
-This means what you pay out of pocket for a generic medication is generally less than what you pay for a brand-name medication in a higher tier.
+Part D plans categorize medications into different formulary tiers, and prescription medications in lower tiers generally have lower copays.
+Generic medications are typically placed in lower tiers, often Tier 1.
+This means that what you pay out of pocket for a generic medication is generally less than what you pay for a brand-name medication in a higher tier.

-Medicare open enrollment, which takes place every year from October 15 to December 7, is your chance to find the best plan for your prescription medication needs.
-Plans’ costs and coverage details can change each year, so it’s a good idea to use this time to explore if a different plan might cover your medications at a lower cost.
+Medicare open enrollment, which takes place every year from October 15 to December 7, is your chance to review your coverage and find the best plan for your prescription medication needs.
+Plan costs and coverage details can change each year, so it’s a good idea to check whether a different plan might cover your medications at a lower cost.

 To compare plans: